 Dunlop is also featured in the following My New Microphone articles:

 • Top 11 Best Bass Guitar String Brands On The Market

 • Top 11 Best Electric Guitar String Brands On The Market

 Source Audio is a leader in effects technology.
 Their pedals are compact but swing far above their class in terms of functionality and tonal flexibility.

-The company’s successful One Series line of pedals utilize 56-bit processing with stereo ins and outs, MIDI functionality, and deep editing power with the Neuro Mobile and Desktop software editors.
+The company's successful One Series line of pedals utilizes 56-bit processing with stereo ins and outs, MIDI functionality, and deep editing power with the Neuro Mobile and Desktop software editors.

 Even the utility pedals from SA are jam-packed with functionality.

 Here are just a few Source Audio pedals to look into: